Work Injury Lawyers in Glendale

 If you are injured on the job in California, you have the right to seek compensation for your medical bills, lost wages, and other damages.
 A work injury claim can be filed when your injuries were the result of negligence.
 Typically, a third-party work injury claim allows injured individuals to seek compensation for both economic and non-economic damages, such as pain and suffering.

-It is important that you speak to an experienced attorney about your legal rights and options following a work-related accident and/or injury.
+It is important that you speak to an experienced attorney about your legal rights and options following a construction site accident and/or work-related injury.
 An attorney at our firm can help you take action aimed at holding the liable party responsible and recovering the rightful compensation you are owed.

 Contact the Glendale work injury attorneys at Aghabegian & Associates, PC to learn more; call us at (818) 507-4311 or fill out and submit an online contact form for a free consultation.